hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/driver_dependency_tree.md

 - **Dependency Injection:** A more flexible architecture could use dependency injection for the `src.webdriver.executor` and `src.webdriver.javascript` components, improving testability and maintainability.
 Consider using a dependency injection framework (like `injector` or `dependency_injector`).

-This analysis demonstrates a modular and layered design for web driver management, utilizing a base class (`DriverBase`) and a metaclass (`DriverMeta`) for creation and control of various driver types.
+This analysis demonStartes a modular and layered design for web driver management, utilizing a base class (`DriverBase`) and a metaclass (`DriverMeta`) for creation and control of various driver types.
 This design enables creating specific driver implementations (Chrome, Firefox, etc.) while adhering to a consistent interface.